All Rebellion: Formation. Under Kiyomiya and Kenoh's leadership (2024–2025)

 At Monday Magic Autumn Vol. 2 on October 28, 2024, Alejandro and Cristobal fought in a Mask vs. Mask match from which Alejandro emerged victorious.
 After the bout concluded, Cristobal revealed himself as Menso-re Oyaji, explaining that Cristobal was only a played character and that he will be leaving the stable.

 At Noah Deathnity on November 17, 2024, Alejandro, Kai Fujimura and Kenoh fell short to Team Noah (Atsushi Kotoge, Go Shiozaki and Hajime Ohara), and Kaito Kiyomiya successfully defended the GHC Heavyweight title against Takashi Sugiura.
 After the main event concluded, Taishi Ozawa attacked Kiyomiya, betraying the stable and joining the villainous unit of Team 2000X, demanding a Heavyweight title match from Kiyomiya.
 At Noah The New Year 2025 on January 1, Alejandro and Kai Fujimura unsuccessfully challenged Ratel's (Hayata and Yo-Hey) for the GHC Junior Heavyweight Tag Team Championship in a match which also involved Amakusa and Junta Miyawaki, and Kaito Kiyomiya dropped the GHC Heavyweight title to Taishi Ozawa.
 Their feud with Team 2000 X, continued during January's Star Navigation tour, on January 11, Kenoh faced OZAWA in a no contest, after Kenoh was attacked by Yoshitatsu.
 Despite their superiority in numbers, Kenoh challenged Team 2000 X to a six-on-four handicap match, which All Rebellion lost.
-Following the match, in a post-match interview, after Kiyomiya was attacked by Team 2000 X, El Hijo de Dr. Wagner Jr. and Galeno del Mal, came to the rescue, with Galeno attacking and challenging OZAWA for the GHC Heavyweight Championship, before Wagner, who was leaving NOAH, requested Kiyomiya to team with his brother Galeno, leading him to be accepted into All Rebellion.
-On February 11, Galeno unsuccessfully challenged OZAWA for the GHC Heavyweight Championship.
+Following the match, in a post-match interview, after Kiyomiya was attacked by Team 2000 X, El Hijo de Dr. Wagner Jr. and Galeno del Mal, came to the rescue, with Galeno attacking and challenging Ozawa for the GHC Heavyweight Championship, before Wagner, who was leaving NOAH, requested Kiyomiya to team with his brother Galeno, leading him to be accepted into All Rebellion.

+Under Kiyomiya's sole leadership (2025–present)

+On the second night of the Star Navigation Premium from February 11, 2025, Galeno unsuccessfully challenged Ozawa for the GHC Heavyweight Championship, while one match prior, Kenoh and Kenta defeated Kaito Kiyomiya and Shuhei Taniguchi in tag team competition.
+After the bout concluded, Kenoh announced that he was parting ways with the stable, leaving Kiyomiya as the sole leader.